Features

 Why settle for a lackluster social media management tool when you could be using Sked Social?
 With unlimited collaborator access, streamlined approvals and advanced auto-post technology that lets you schedule to all major platforms, Sked Social offers everything you need.

-As social media managers step out from behind the screen and into the feed, their job descriptions—and their legal protections—also need to evolve.
+Get Started for FREEAs social media managers step out from behind the screen and into the feed, their job descriptions—and their legal protections—also need to evolve.

 When your face becomes part of the brand's aesthetic and your voice drives brand engagement, you're no longer just an employee—you're a talent.
 And talent needs terms.
 This isn't about nitpicking—it's about protecting people who do high-visibility, high-impact work in real-time.